Compare car insurance quotes

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance cost of a Lincoln is $179 a month, or $2,144 a year.
-Known for drawing older buyers, Lincoln manufactures cars for a premium MSRP range.
+Known for attracting sophisticated buyers, Lincoln manufactures cars for a premium MSRP range.
 The higher-than-average price tag tends to raise insurance premiums.
 On the plus side, however, Lincolns are infrequently targeted by car thieves and tend to score strong safety ratings.

 - Lincolns aren’t cheap: The lowest-priced model is the MKZ, which starts at $35,170.
 Pricier vehicles mean pricier insurance.